Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: Introduction

 \section{Introduction}

 Big Bang nucleosynthesis (BBN) is a fine laboratory for the possible variations of the fundamental constants of nature, see e.g. \cite{Hogan_2000,Uzan_2003,Schellekens_2013,Meissner_2015,Donoghue_2016,Adams_2019}.
 In a recent publication \cite{burns2024constraints}, Burns et al.\,studied possible constraints on a variation of the Higgs vacuum expectation value (VEV) from BBN simulations.
 They use the new \texttt{PRyMordial} code \cite{burns2023prymordial} to compute the Helium-4 ($^4$He) and deuterium ($d$) abundances for different values of the Higgs VEV and compare their results to the newest observation by the EMPRESS collaboration \cite{Matsumoto_2022} that differs from the values given by the Particle Data Group (PDG) \cite{PDG_Obs} and from current theoretical predictions.
 The possible interval for the Higgs VEV that they found reproduces the EMPRESS $^4$He abundance would, however, worsen the deviation for deuterium significantly.
+This work triggered the investigations here, which improve the methodology of earlier studies, such as \cite{Dixit:1987at, Scherrer:1992na, Yoo:2002vw, PhysRevD.73.023509, Dent:2007zu,Bedaque:2010hr,Berengut:2013nh}, and thus gives more reliable bounds on the possible variations of the weak scale.
+Here, we mostly consider the element abundances from the PDG as the EMPRESS data are presently not included in the PDG listings.